edai4science/edai4science.github.io/_pages/call.md

 ## Topics

-We invite submissions related (but not limited) to the following topics:
+We invite abstract submissions related (but not limited) to the following topics:

-* Inference and generating methods for graphs, time series, text, video, and other structured modalities
-* Unsupervised representation learning of high dimensional structured data
-* Scaling and accelerating inference and generative models on structured data
+* Bayesian Experimental Design and Optimization
+* Model-based Experimental Design and Offline Optimization
+* Generative models for Decision Making in Science and Biology
-* Uncertainty quantification in AI systems
+* LLMs for Decision Making in Science
-* Applications and practical implementations of existing methods to areas in science
-* Empirical analysis comparing different architectures for a given data modality and application
+* Causality and Causal Experimental Design

 ## Important Dates (Anywhere on Earth)